battleBread/watchbuddy/README.md

 >
 > existing user logs in with credentials
 >
-> once logged in, user can add a popular show or search for another show
+> once logged in, user can add a popular show/movie or search for another show/movie
 >
-> if user searches for a show, app returns matches
+> if user searches for a show/movies, app returns matches
 >
-> user can add show
+> user can add show/movie
 >
 > adding show will allow user to enter survey data, including the last
 >